 The US government has always undercounted Native Americans.
-But COVID could make the 2020 census a disaster.
+But COVID-19 could make the 2020 census a disaster.

 In fact, the Census’s digital-oriented approach to all of its 2020 outreach operations excluded the roughly 12 percent of Americans who don’t have access to high-speed internet.
 This is the first year that the Census is collecting forms online, and it has made a show of pivoting to digital and encouraging everyone with internet access to respond on their own.
 But what works for ultra-connected urban areas won’t work in areas where wifi can’t be found.
 “Going very digital when 90 percent of Indian Country does not have access to broadband and can’t get PDFs, it was a disaster waiting to happen,” says Natalie Landreth, a senior staff attorney at the Native American Rights Fund.

-It’s not that people don’t have digital devices, Semans explains, but that they often can’t afford the data plans that would allow them to access the Census questionnaire online.
+It’s not that people don’t have digital devices, Semans says, but that they often can’t afford the data plans that would allow them to access the Census questionnaire online.
 “Internet access is little to none,” he says.
 “Unless you’re in a tribal building, which is closed down.”

 For the past 500 years, European diseases, especially smallpox, have ripped through Indigenous communities throughout North and South America, ravaging some tribes and obliterating others.
 The health disparities between Native peoples and their white counterparts persist to this day.
 American Indians and Alaska Natives have a lower life expectancy than all other races in the United States by 5.5 years, according to NCAI, and they are plagued by chronic illnesses like diabetes and liver disease at higher rates than other populations.
 All of these conditions place them at an increased risk of serious complications from the coronavirus.